Event Classification NEUROMODULATION PRODUCT PERFORMANCE

 For centers participating in the PSR protocol of the registry, specific therapy relevant events are also collected and include:

-All events reported in the registry are coded using version 20.0 of the Medical Dictionary for Regulatory Activities (MedDRA).
-Medtronic's own coding system for events related to implanted neuromodulation systems, which do not exist in the MedDRA dictionary, was integrated with the MedDRA dictionary.
+All events reported in the registry are coded using version 21.0 of the Medical Dictionary for Regulatory Activities (MedDRA) and combined by related terms.
+Medtronic own coding system for events related to implanted neuromodulation systems, which do not exist in the MedDRA dictionary, was integrated with the MedDRA dictionary.

-For analysis purposes, events collected were collapsed into 2 categories: product performance events and non-product performance events.
+For analysis purposes, events collected were collapsed into two categories: product performance events and non-product performance events.
 All events were reviewed by Medtronic to determine if they were product performance-related (product performance events are events that are possibly due to a device-related issue).
-A non-product performance related event was any undesirable experience (associated with signs, symptoms, illnesses, or other medical events) occurring to the patient, and that appears or worsens during the clinical study, that possibly resulted from or was related to the implant procedure, therapy, or delivery of therapy, and cannot be classified as product performance-related.
+A non-product performance related event was any undesirable experience (associated with signs, symptoms, illnesses, or other medical events) occurring to the patient, and that appears or worsens during the clinical study, that possibly resulted from or was related to the implant procedure, or modification between implant and procedure, therapy, or delivery of therapy, and cannot be classified as product performance-related.

 Consistency and accuracy of event reporting is monitored at four levels: through logic checks built into the study database as center personnel enter information; through review of each event by the study team as it is received by Medtronic; review by the Medical Advisor when necessary; and through routine monitoring at each center per Medtronic standard operating procedures.
 Monitoring is accomplished through a risk-based approach that aligns with the current FDA guidance on monitoring.
 Through this approach not every data field is monitored but an emphasis is placed on data related to the primary objective (e.g., events).
 Clarification and subsequent adjudication of events may be required for, but is not limited to, the following reasons: